laravel/docs/prompts.md

 ```
 $permissions = select(
-    label: 'What permissions should the user have?'
+    label: 'What permissions should the user have?',
     options: [
         'read' => 'Read',
         'create' => 'Create',